neeraja1504/mathgpt/README.md

 - Add a UI: For students to interactively accept/decline or modify each activity.
 - Introduce memory: Track long-term learning patterns across sessions.
 We can track student behaviour with this which can help us understand more about potential behaviour of a student.

+**Notebook with sample code and system diagram are in this repository**

-*Used LLMs to paraphrase the above content in a better way*
+*Note: Used LLMs to paraphrase the above content in a better way*